 Mixcloud lunches “Tickets“: a new way for artists to generate income.

-The first artists to participate in this first global serie of ticketed live streams are: Flying Lotus, Róisín Murphy, Leon Vinehall and Lafawndah.
+The first artists to participate in this first global series of ticketed live streams are: Flying Lotus, Róisín Murphy, Leon Vinehall and Lafawndah.
 The prices of the live sets are between $10 to $14.
 A considerable price to have fun and enjoy music.

 This is a great solution for a big issue.
 Nowadays, DJs are not able to perform for thousands of people due to the pandemic.
-Thanks to this new creative idea they will be have the chance to entertain their fans and create revenue.
-Actually, live streams have many positive advantages such as: listening to incredible sets, sharing memorable moments with friends while listening the music as well as enhancing the feeling of being part of a community.
+Thanks to this new creative idea they will behave the chance to entertain their fans and create revenue.
+Actually, live streams have many positive advantages such as: listening to incredible sets, sharing memorable moments with friends while listening to the music as well as enhancing the feeling of being part of a community.